 Marijuana growers and cultivators make it their business to be familiar with the different cannabis chemovars and the characteristics they produce in terms of cannabinoid profile, flavor, and overall potency.
-When you need to test your cannabis for chemovar classification, choose Modern Canna, a Central Florida marijuana testing lab for licensed MMTC’s.
+For hemp and cannabis chemovar classification, turn to Modern Canna, a Central Florida marijuana testing lab for licensed MMTC’s.

 Cannabis Chemovars Explained

 Chemovars, also known as chemotypes, refers to the breakdown of a plant species according to its chemical composition.
 Chemovar classification is pivotal for growers and breeders.
 Certain chemical characteristics determine, for example, whether a cannabis Indica plant has a greater CBD to THC ratio or vice versa.
 It may also determine the presence and bioavailability of certain terpenes.

-The chemovars classification is an update to previous methods of cannabis identification, which previously only classified cannabis according to cannabinoid content.
+The chemovars classification is an update to methods of cannabis identification, which previously only classified cannabis according to cannabinoid content.
 The chemovars classification has these three primary phenotypes:

 - Type I – THC-predominant